T-T-Software-Solution/react-in-azure-appservice-linux-container/README.md

 ### `docker run -p 8000:3000 --name react-azure react-azure`

 Run this script to open the website
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 ### `docker compose up`

 Or just.... simply run this script : )
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.